What is conversion rate?

 According to Forrester Research, 53% of online shoppers end up abandoning their carts because they had questions that they could not find immediate answers to on the eCommerce portal.

 No matter how groundbreaking or useful your product is, potential customers aren’t going to spend too much time trying to find the information that they need.
+For example, if you sell custom pet portaits, make sure your site visitors can access the support center successfully.

 Now, you could consider displaying all the information on the product page itself, but that would just look too heavy and could intimidate your customers.
 They might not want to take the effort to read so much.